-Management's Discussion and Analysis i-vii Independent Auditors' Report 1 Financial Statements of the University of Science and Arts of Oklahoma: Statements of Net Position 4 Statements of Revenues, Expenses, and Changes in Net Position 6 Statement of Cash Flows 8 Notes to Financial Statements 10 Required Supplementary Information: Schedule of the University's Proportionate Share of the Net Pension Liability (OTRS)- Exhibit I 45 Schedule of the University's Contributions (OTRS)-Exhibit II 46 Information Required by Government Auditing Standards and the Uniform Guidance : Independent Auditors' Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 47 Independent Auditors' Report on Compliance for Each Major Program and on Internal Control Over Compliance on Internal Control Over Compliance Required by the Uniform Guidance 49 Schedule of Expenditures of Federal Awards 51 Notes to Schedule of Expenditures of Federal Awards 52
+Page Management's Discussion and Analysis i-vii Independent Auditors' Report 1 Financial Statements of the University of Science and Arts of Oklahoma: Statements of Net Position 4 Statements of Revenues, Expenses, and Changes in Net Position 6 Statements of Cash Flows 8 Notes to Financial Statements 11 Required Supplementary Information: Schedule of the University's Proportionate Share of the Net Pension Liability (Oklahoma Teachers' Retirement System)-Exhibit I 47 Schedule of the University's Contributions (Oklahoma Teachers' Retirement System)-Exhibit II 48 Schedule of the University's Proportionate Share of the Net OPEB Asset (Supplemental Health Insurance Program)-Exhibit III 49 Schedule of the University's Contributions (Supplemental Health Insurance Program)-Exhibit IV 50 Information Required by Government Auditing Standards and the Uniform Guidance: Independent Auditors' Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards.
+51 Independent Auditors' Report on Compliance for Each Major Program and on Internal Control Over Compliance Required by the Uniform Guidance 53

+FINANCIAL STATEMENTS

+Table of Conte ents Con ntinuad ranie oi Conie rus.
+Coi nunuea

-FINANCIAL STATEMENTS Table of Contents, Continued
+Tuble of Contents, Continued

 Page

+Information Required by Government Auditing Standards and the Uniform Guidance, Continued:

+Schedule of Expenditures of Federal Awards 55

+Notes to Schedule of Expenditures of Federal Awards 56

-Schedule of State Awards 53
+Schedule of State Awards 57

-Schedule of Findings and Questioned Costs 54
+Schedule of Findings and Questioned Costs 58

-Summary Schedule of Prior Audit Findings 56
+Summary Schedule of Prior Audit Findings 60